aryadaroui/csulb-master-thesis-class/intro to latex.md

 }
 ```

-To edit your `.bib` file, you can use a bibliography manager such as BibDesk, or you can edit it by hand.
+To edit your `.bib` file, you can use a bibliography manager such as BibDesk (recommended), or you can edit it by hand.

 In the body of your document, you can cite certain entries in your bibliography with the `\cite{label entry}` command.
 It will automatically make the citation in the selected style.
 An example is shown below.